nickswalker/simple-php-git-deploy/README.md

 ## Usage

+### Initial Setup
- * Configure the script and put it somewhere that's accessible from the Internet.
-The preferred way to configure it is to use `deploy-config.php` file.
+ * Put the script somewhere that's accessible from the Internet.

+### Configure a New Deployment
-   Rename `deploy-config.example.php` to `deploy-config.php` and edit the configuration options there.
-That way, you won't have to edit the configuration again if you download the new version of `deploy.php`.
+ * Rename `deploy-config.example.php` to `<site-name>-config.php` and edit the
+   configuration options there.
+Keeping your configurations in this file ensures that you can safely update `deploy.php` later.
+ * Ensure that you have a unique secret key set in the configuration file.
- * Configure your git repository to call this script when the code is updated.
+ * Configure your git repository to call `deploy.php` when the code is updated.
    The instructions for GitHub and Bitbucket are below.

 ### GitHub